rudderlabs/rudderstack-docs/warehouse-actions/amazon-s3.md

 * Next, enter the name of the S3 bucket from which you want RudderStack to import the data.
 Any **Prefix** associated with that bucket should be mentioned as well, as shown:

 ![](../.gitbook/assets/screen-shot-2021-01-13-at-10.58.18-am.png)

 {% hint style="warning" %}
+The files in your bucket should consists of parquet files only.
+Rudderstack, for now can only extract parquet files
+{% endhint %}

+{% hint style="warning" %}
 Your table must include one of the following columns - `email`, `user_id`, or `anonymous_id`.